chazzofalf/better_stable_diffusion_prompts/cline.md

 - Negative Stable Diffusion prompt
 - CFG Scale
 - Optimum Image Resolution
-- Number of steps (up to 500)
+- Steps (up to 500)
 - Scheduler (chosen from a predefined list)

 The prompt always includes the instruction **“Use proper weights for drawn elements.”** and references **model Juggernaut XL v9, no LoRA**.
 The actual CLI call uses the placeholder model `gemma3:27b` (`ollama run gemma3:27b …`).
 If the Ollama CLI fails, deterministic placeholder output is returned.

 An optional `-o <filename>` flag lets you append the generated parameters to a file in addition to printing them to stdout.

-A new optional `-m <model>` flag lets you specify a different Ollama model (default `gemma3:27b`).
+A new optional `-m <model>` flag allows you to specify the Ollama model name to use instead of the default `gemma3:27b`.
 Example:

 ```bash
 ./main.py -m llama2:13b description.txt
 ```

+This will pass `llama2:13b` to the Ollama CLI call.

 ## Features